bjoernholmlund/Bbygg/README.md

  ![menulist](assets/images/readme.menulist.png)

  - **Information**

    Some information on every site you visit.

  ![information](assets/images/readme.information.png)

  - **Footer**

  ![footer](assets/images/Footer.png)

  - **Form**

  ![form](assets/images/Contact%20form.png)

-## Overview
-This site is designed to showcase our expertise and commitment to delivering top-quality construction and contracting services.
-Explore our features and learn more about how we strive to provide innovative and user-friendly solutions for every project.

 ## ⚙️ Technologies used
 - **HTML**